codewars/docs/content/languages/python/authoring/index.md

 # Creating a Python Kata

-This article is meant as help for kata authors and translators who would like to create new content in Python programming language.
-It attempts to explain how to create and organize things in a way conforming to [authoring guidelines](/authoring/guidelines/), what are the most common pitfalls, and how to avoid them.
+This article is meant as help for kata authors and translators who would like to create new content in Python.
+It attempts to explain how to create and organize things in a way conforming to [authoring guidelines](/authoring/guidelines/), the most common pitfalls and how to avoid them.

 This article is not a standalone tutorial on creating kata or translations.
-It's meant to be a complementary, Python-specific part to a more general set of HOWTOs and guidelines related to [content authoring](/authoring/).
+It's meant to be a complementary, Python-specific part of a more general set of HOWTOs and guidelines related to [content authoring](/authoring/).

 ## General info

-Any information related to Python setup in context of Codewars, language version, available modules, and setup of the code runner, can be found on [Python reference](/languages/python/) page.
+Any information related to the Python setup on Codewars, language version, available modules, and setup of the code runner can be found in the [Python reference](/languages/python/) page.

 ## Description